grosilho/mRKC/README.md

 In addition to the explicit stabilized methods listed below, standard methods such as explicit and implicit Euler, explicit and implicit midpoint, and Runge-Kutta 4 are implemented for comparison purposes.

 ## Explicit stabilized methods
 Explicit stabilized methods use an increased number of stages to increase stability, in contrast to standard methods that use more stages to increase accuracy.
 Due to this different strategy, the stability domain grows quadratically along the negative real axis and the methods have no step size restriction (despite being explicit).
-See below the stability domain of the RKC method for $10$ (green) and $5$ (red) function evaluations.
+For instance, see below the stability domain of the RKC method for $10$ (green) and $5$ (red) function evaluations.
 As a comparison, the stability domain of explicit Euler with 10 function evaluations would cover the $[-20,0]$ interval only.

 <p align="center">
   <img src="./docs/img/stab_dom_rlc.png" height="80"/>